IABTechLab/uid2docs/docs/guides/operator-guide-aws-marketplace.md

     4. Select UID2 Operator EC2 Instances created by your auto-scaling group and then click **Include as pending below**.
     5. Make sure that all the ports for the targets contains `80`.
     6. Click **Create target group**.
 10. Go back to the Load Balancer page, and under **Listeners and routing**, select `UID2ALBTG` as the target group to forward to as a default action.
-Also, change the listener **Port** value to `443`.
+Note that you may have to refresh the target groups for your newly created target group to appear.
+Change the listener **Port** value to `443`.
 11. Set up an HTTPS listener by following the instructions in the [AWS user guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html).
 12. Click **Create load balancer**.
+13. To verify the status of this load balancer, please continue in the below section: [Checking UID2 Operator Status](#checking-uid2-operator-status)

+## Checking UID2 Operator Status

+To check the UID2 Operator status of your Load Balancer, complete the following steps:

+1. Identify the DNS name of your load balancer by going to **EC2 > Load balancers** and looking at the **DNS name** column of your load balancer.
+2. In your browser, go to `http://{dns-name-of-your-load-balancer}/ops/healthcheck`.
+A response of `OK` indicates good operator status.

 ## Upgrading the UID2 Operator